Thursday, 25 December 2025

 lyrics © Roger Waters Music Overseas Ltd, Pink Floyd Music Publishers Ltd

-Waters' other main theme for the album was the sense of the band, and wider society, being swallowed by the system; reflective of Roger's sense that as a band they were now just "riding the gravy train".
+Waters' other main theme for the album was the sense of being manipulated by the system; reflective of Roger's sense that as a band they were now just "riding the gravy train".

 The early lyrics to You Gotta Be Crazy (renamed Dogs on the Animals album) indicated a dark sarcasm already prevalent in the classroom.